Introduction to Ocean Acidification

 Carbon Dioxide (CO2)

 () 0.04%.
-These gases occur naturally in the atmosphere.
+These gasses occur naturally in the atmosphere.
 However, the concentrations of atmospheric in the atmosphere have increased a lot since the industrial revolution.
 Humans are burning a lot more fossil fuels than ever before.
 Fossil fuels are the main source of .
-It is known that the Amazon, together with other major forests covers are large absorbers of from the atmosphere, but in fact, the Oceans, is the largest carbon sinks on the planet.
+It is known that the Amazon, together with other major forests covers are large absorbers of from the atmosphere, but in fact, the Oceans, are the largest carbon sinks on the planet.

 Now we shall see a bit more about how the acidification occurs.
 Click the next button.